hathibelagal-dev/instantpolyglot/docs/eng/Lithuanian.md

 Lithuanian punctuation is similar to other European languages, with some specific rules:

 1. Commas are used to separate clauses in compound and complex sentences
-2. Direct speech is marked with quotation marks: „Labas," – tarė jis. ("Hello," he said.)
+2. Direct speech is marked with quotation marks: „Labas,“ – tarė jis. (”Hello," he said.)
 3. Dashes are used for parenthetical expressions and to indicate dialogue

 ## Phonology